CIVIC TEAMMeet the dedicated professionals at the CIVIC Leadership Institute.

 Sarah Jane’s steadfast commitment to CIVIC’s mission has led to a rewarding career, first serving as the organization’s program manager in 2003, Director of Alumni Engagement in 2013, and later as Chief Operating Officer.
 She has seen first-hand how the organization engages and inspires leaders to affect real change.
 Prior to joining CIVIC, she gained critical insight into the tourism industry working with the world’s largest cruise line.
 Sarah Jane’s focus on the importance of a strong arts/culture community comes from her background with the Northern Ballet School (Manchester, England) and other professional dance academies.
 Sarah Jane is actively engaged in large scale regional and community initiatives.
 As part of the coalition of organizations that are creating and implementing the 757 Recovery and Resilience Action Framework, Sarah Jane has helped spearhead CIVIC Leadership Institute’s participation in this effort.
 She currently serves as an Executive Board Member for RVA-757 Connects, Corporate Board member for the YMCA South Hampton Roads, member of the Hampton Roads Regional Transit Advisory Panel (RTAP) and previously served as board member with the Governor’s School for the Arts.

 Sarah Jane is a native of Leicestershire, England.
-It is with great pride that she now calls Hampton Roads home.
-Sarah Jane’s husband, Stephen Kirkland, is a CIVIC alumnus (Class of 2007).
-Though only in third grade, their daughter, Sophia, hopes to join the class of 2039.
+It is with great pride that she calls Hampton Roads Virginia home, where she resides with her husband, Stephen Kirkland and their daughter, Sophia.

 Director of Programming & Communications

 A native of Norfolk, Virginia, Amasa left the area to attend Allegheny College in western Pennsylvania.
 She graduated magna cum laude with a B.A. in International Studies and concentration in Law and Policy.
 She has spent time working and studying in both DC and Paris but was excited for the opportunity to move back and reconnect with the Hampton Roads community.
 Amasa on the board of the YWCA South Hampton Roads, tHRive Young Professionals and 757 Proud, and was recognized as one of CoVa Biz Magazine’s 2021 Millennials on the Move.
 Amasa and her partner, Don, enjoy living in Norfolk.
 In her spare time, she enjoys traveling, volunteering, and spending time outdoors.